jcu-eresearch/plone-user-doc/source/index.rst

 |project-name| User Guide
 =========================

-This documentation covers the most important aspects to |project-name|, including an introduction to content managment, a layout overview, and information about site management.
+This documentation covers the most important aspects to |project-name|
+(|project-url|), including an introduction to content managment, a layout overview, and information about site management.

 .. toctree::